Exelon Corporation (EXC) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 83.39 million shares valued at $3.52 billion.
 The investor’s holdings represent 8.58% of the EXC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 77.16 million shares valued at $3.26 billion to account for 7.94% of the shares outstanding.
 The other top investors are Wellington Management Group, LLP which holds 75.36 million shares representing 7.76% and valued at over $3.18 billion, while State Street Corporation holds 6.16% of the shares totaling 59.85 million with a market value of $2.53 billion.

-The stock witnessed a 5.22% loss in the last 1 month and extending the period to 3 months gives it a 3.42%, and is -0.09% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.76% over the week and 2.24% over the month.
+The stock witnessed a 13.34% loss in the last 1 month and extending the period to 3 months gives it a 4.59%, and is 2.24% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.65% over the week and 2.01% over the month.

 Exelon Corporation (EXC) Analyst Forecasts